allanjrasmussen/deploy/README.md

 # deploy
-HVORDAN ÆNDRES ET DJANGO SÅ DET KØRER PÅ SERVER?
+HVORDAN ÆNDRES ET DJANGOPROJEKT SÅ DET KØRER PÅ EN SERVER?

-How to deploy Django project?
+How to deploy a Django project?

-Jeg har et Django project, som jeg vil kører i produktion på Google Cloud virtual Enviroment?
+Jeg har et Djangoproject, som jeg vil kører i produktion på Google Cloud virtual Engine?

 I want it to run on google cloud virtual engine.

 Er der nogen, som har forslag til, hvordan det håndteres?

 Do you have any suggestions?
+Do you know some other who can?